Associate Professor of Geography and International Affairs

 Islam and the Middle East, International Development, Charity and Philanthropy, Transnationalism, Geopolitics

-Mona Atia is Assistant Professor of Geography and International Affairs at the George Washington University.
-She received her PhD in Geography at the University of Washington, Seattle, a MSc in Cities, Space and Society from the London School of Economics and a BS in Business Administration from the University of California at Berkeley.
-In 2006 she was a fellow at the Gerhart Center for Philanthropy and Civic Engagement at the American University in Cairo.
+Mona Atia is Associate Professor of Geography and International Affairs at the George Washington University.
+She received her PhD in Geography at the University of Washington, where she received the 2008 Distinguished Dissertation Award.
+She holds a MSc in Cities, Space and Society from the London School of Economics and a BS in Business Administration from the University of California at Berkeley.

 Ph.D., University of Washington